hungngocphat01/LAN-Chat-Application/README.md

     - Finally, it will be distributed to all other clients.
 - If *"logout"* message is sent
     - The background threads from the client side will cease.
-    - The server will close its connection with the client, and remove the client from list.
+    - The server will close its connection with the client, and remove the client from connection list.
-    - If there is no client left, the server will stop background threads and stop.
+    - If there is no client left, the server will stop its background threads and exit.

 ## Bugs
 - When a new message arrives at the client side, the user have to click on the message box to update it (problems of multithreading, will fix later).